BCDevOps/openshift-wiki/docs/Jenkins/SETUP.md

 ---
-title: Setupd Jenkins Image With OAUTH
+title: Setup Jenkins Image With OAUTH
 description: How To with code steps and code snippets.
 ---
 **Issue:**